 Ivy Davis is an Atlanta native art educator who received her Masters in Art Education at Tufts University, and her Bachelors in Marketing and Management with a minor in Art at the University of West Georgia.
 After graduating from the University of West Georgia Ivy completed an intensive international Fashion Design program at the JA College of Design in Ghana, where she focused on African textiles and Batik techniques.
 Ivy works across many mediums and has mentored and taught in the United States and abroad in Ghana and India.
 She is an active advocate for the arts in the community, teaching various workshops and studio art classes to youth and adults of all ages.
 She enjoys collaborative works as it enables her creativity to fuse the melting pot while contributing to the bigger picture.
 At the MFA Ivy is the Community Arts Liaison with the Boys and Girls Club of Dorchester.

 Jasmine Perez is an art educator who believes meaningful and transformative art experiences should be accessible to all.
 A native of Brooklyn, she was a community advocate for the arts working with inner city at risk youth and families at The Children's Aid Society.
 She received her BFA from the Fashion Institute of Technology in New York City, has taught at various schools, and is currently the art instructor at Grace Preparatory Academy in Newton.
-She has been a Gallery Instructor at the MFA since 2014 and most recently joined the Community Arts team as the Community Arts Liaison for the Chelsea Boys and Girls Club.
+She has been a Gallery Instructor at the MFA since 2014 and most recently joined the Community Arts team as the Community Arts Liaison with the Gerald and Darlene Jordan Boys and Girls Club in Chelsea.